 The most important part of this recipe is the whisking.
 You don’t have to whisk vigorously the entire time the the curd is on heat, but keep the curd moving to prevent the yolks from cooking unevenly.
 Uneven cooking can result in a lumpy curd—or even curdling.

-I get it, though, it’s a lot of whisking.
-I even ended up with a small blister from all the whisking when I made two batches in a row!
+I get it, though, it’s a lot of whisking, and some people may not be able to do that.
+(I even ended up with a small blister from all the whisking when I made two batches in a row, and I’m used to whisking frequently.)

-If you prefer your curd with no zest, still follow the recipe below.
-Then, use a fine mesh strainer to strain out the zest.
+You can also strain the lemon curd to remove the zest.
 You’ll still have all the flavor of the lemon juice and zest, just without the added texture.
-(I personally leave the zest in, as it’s my favorite part, but everyone has their own preference!)
+(I personally leave the zest in, but everyone has their own preference!)

 FYI: This recipe makes the perfect amount for two batches of macarons.